kizniche/Mycodo/mycodo-manual.rst

 |                           | also be changed to 'error' or 'debug'.          |
 +---------------------------+-------------------------------------------------+

+There are additional functions that can be used, but these must use the full unique ID (not an abridged version as the functions above).
+See /home/pi/Mycodo/mycodo/mycodo_client.py for the functions available for use.
+These may be accessed via the 'control' object.
+An example, below, will return how long the output has been on (or 0 if it's currently off):

+``output_on_seconds = control.output_sec_currently_on('1b6ada50-1e69-403a-9fa6-ec748b16dc23')``

 Since the Python code contained in the Conditional Statement must be formatted properly, it's best to familiarize yourself with the `basics of Python <https://realpython.com/python-conditional-statements/>`__.